FOGProject/fog-docs/docs/getting_started/capture_an_image.md

     additional applications, install printers, etc..
 -   Sysprep the machine and shut it down

-We\'re assuming here that you have a running FOG server, that you are able to log in on the FOG Web UI.
+We're assuming here that you have a running FOG server, that you are able to log in on the FOG Web UI.

 ## Registering the machine at FOG